Tom Hanks to make Broadway debut in new Nora Ephron play

-NEW YORK (Reuters) - Tom Hanks will make his Broadway debut playing a tabloid journalist in “Lucky Guy”, a new drama by the late Nora Ephron, producers said in a statement on Thursday.
+NEW YORK, Oct 11 (Reuters) - Tom Hanks will make his Broadway debut playing a tabloid journalist in “Lucky Guy”, a new drama by the late Nora Ephron, producers said in a statement on Thursday.

 The Hollywood star will continue his long collaboration with Ephron that has included “Sleepless in Seattle” in 1993 and “You’ve Got Mail” in 1998.
 Ephron died in June at the age of 71 of complications from leukemia.